A Simple Self-Care Primer

 Pause for a moment and enjoy the feel of the breeze and the sound of the birds with the intention of being restored.

 See?
-Simple, not easy.
+Simple, but not always easy.

 You can also start by picking one thing that matters to you and making a commitment to do something about it.